dfinity/ICRC-1/standards/ICRC-2/README.md

 `ICRC-2` specifies a way for an account owner to delegate token transfers to a third party on the owner's behalf.

 The approve and transfer-from flow is a 2-step process.
-1. Account owner Alice entitles principal Bob to transfer up to X tokens from her account A by calling the `icrc2_approve` method on the ledger.
+1. Account owner Alice creates an approval for principal Bob to transfer up to X tokens from her account A by calling the `icrc2_approve` method on the ledger.
 2. Bob can transfer up to X tokens from account A to any account by calling the `icrc2_transfer_from` method on the ledger.
    The number of transfers Bob can initiate from account A is not limited as long as the total amount spent is below X.